 - Fellows moderate two to three journal club discussions or case-based presentations during the academic year.

-Our goal is to prepare physicians for a career in academics or clinical practice in the field of Obstetric Anesthesiology.
+Our goal is to prepare physicians for a career in academics or clinical practice as experts in the field of Obstetric Anesthesiology.

-Fellows are exposed to an academic experience which allows them to gain clinical expertise in the care of high risk obstetric patients in a high volume level I referral center.
+Fellows are exposed to an academic experience that allows them to gain clinical expertise in the care of high-risk obstetric patients in a high volume level I referral center.

 Fellows develop a graduating level of autonomy in orienting, teaching and supervising more junior trainees, medical students and student nurse anesthetists through didactic forums as well as hands-on supervision in the clinical setting.